sainoe/ICS-testnet/stop-consumer-chain.md

        --keyring-backend test --chain-id $PROV_CHAIN_ID --home $PROV_NODE_DIR -b block -y
 ```

-3. Check that the IBC client of the consumer chain has been removed
+3. Check that the IBC client of the consumer chain has been stopped

 ```
 interchain-security-pd q ibc client states --home $PROV_NODE_DIR
 ```

+After the consumer chain is stopped, the `latest_height.revision_height` field will stop updating, and will be the same every time you query.